quantfive/devise_token_auth/docs/faq.md

 - this `redirect_url` is a page on the frontend which contains a `password` and `password_confirmation` field

 - the user submits the form on this frontend page, which sends a request to API: `PUT /auth/password` with the `password` and `password_confirmation` parameters.
 In addition headers need to be included from the url params (you get these from the url as query params).
-A side note, ensure that the header names follow the convention outlined in `config/initializers/devise_token_auth.rb`; at this time of writing it is: `uid`, `client` and `access-token`.
+A side note, ensure that the header names follow the convention outlined in `config/initializers/devise_token_auth.rb`; at this time of writing it is: `uuid`, `client` and `access-token`.
-  - _Ensure that the `uid` sent in the headers is not URL-escaped. e.g. it should be bob@example.com, not bob%40example.com_
+  - _Ensure that the `uuid` sent in the headers is not URL-escaped. e.g. it should be bob@example.com, not bob%40example.com_

 - the API changes the user's password and responds back with a success message